fpc/Lazarus/languages/README.md

 7. Check your translated PO files with PoChecker tool and fix all reported errors (you need to run all tests, there should be no errors shown in General Info tab of Results window).
-8. Post updated xxx.fi.po files to the Lazarus bug tracker.
+8. Post updated xxx.fi.po files to the Lazarus issue tracker.
    Do NOT post diffs for PO files.

 Some notes:

-The <lazarusdir>/languages directory contains stuff for internationalization of the Lazarus IDE.
+The `<lazarusdir>/languages` directory contains stuff for internationalization of the Lazarus IDE.
 There are also other directories for CodeTools, LCL and various packages.

 You can scan Lazarus directory with PoChecker tool in order to find all translations (including